 Outstanding Resource Waters (ORWs) and Exceptional Resource Waters (ERWs) share many of the same environmental and ecological characteristics.
 The primary difference between the two is that ORWs typically do not have any direct point sources discharging pollutants directly to the water.
 In addition, any pollutant load discharged to an ORW must meet background water quality at all times.
 Exceptions are made for certain types of discharge situations to ERWs to allow pollutant loads that are greater than background water quality when human health would otherwise be compromised.
-There are two unnamed tributaries of Black Creek that are listed as ERW's within the Town and there are no waterbodies listed as ORW's within the Town.
+There are no waterbodies listed as an Outstanding Resource Water or an Exceptional Resource Water within the Town.